 Signal name Forward or reverse Source or destination Description icdptready Reverse Redistributor → Distributor AXI4-Stream compliant bus for communication between the Distributor and a Redistributor.
-It is fully credited and must never icdptvalid Forward Distributor → Redistributor backpressure.
-It can be sent over any free-flowing interconnect. icdptdata[variable:0] ^a 1 Forward icdptlast Forward - icdptwakeup Forward - Registered wake signal to indicate that a message is arriving or is about to arrive on the icdp bus.
-Signals icdptvalid and icdptready control data transfer. icdptdest Forward Specifies the destination Redistributor block.
+It is fully credited and must never icdptvalid Forward Distributor $\rightarrow$ backpressure.
+It can be sent over any free-flowing interconnect. icdptdata[variable:0] a g Forward Redistributor icdptlast Forward icdptwakeup Forward Registered wake signal to indicate that a message is arriving or is about to arrive on the icdp bus.
+Signals icdptvalid and icdptready control data transfer. icdptdest Forward - Specifies the destination Redistributor block.
 This signal is only present on the Distributor.
-See AXI4-Stream interfaces in Functional integration guidelines of the Arm [®] CoreLink [TM] GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information. icdptkeep Forward This signal is only present on the Dist Indicates the data bytes that must be transferred.
-This signal is only present on the Distributor. icpdtready Reverse AXI4-Stream compliant bus for communication between the icpdtvalid Forward Redistributor \rightarrow Redistributor and the Distributor.
-It is fully credited and can be sent over any free-flowing interconnect. icpdtdata[variable:0] ^a Forward Distributor icpdtlast Forward - icpdtwakeup Forward - Registered wake signal to indicate that a message is arriving or is about to arrive on the icpd bus.
-Signals icpdtvalid and icpdtready control data transfer. icpdtid Forward - Specifies the source Redistributor block.
+See AXI4-Stream interfaces in Functional integration guidelines of the Arm ® CoreLink TM GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information. icdptkeep Forward - Indicates the data bytes that must be transferred.
+This signal is only present on the Distributor. icpdtready Reverse - AXI4-Stream compliant bus for communication between the icpdtvalid Forward Redistributor $\rightarrow$ Redistributor and the Distributor.
+It is fully credited and can be sent over any free-flowing interconnect. icpdtdata[variable:0] a g Forward Distributor over any nee nowing increasing of icpdtlast Forward - icpdtwakeup Forward Registered wake signal to indicate that a message is arriving or is about to arrive on the icpd bus.
+Signals icpdtvalid and icpdtready control data transfer. icpdtid Forward Specifies the source Redistributor block.
 This signal is only present on the Distributor.
-See AXI4-Stream interfaces in Functional integration guidelines of the Arm [®] CoreLink [TM] GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information. icpdtkeep Forward 1 Indicates the data bytes that must be transferred.
+See AXI4-Stream interfaces in Functional integration guidelines of the Arm ® CoreLink TM GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information. icpdtkeep Forward Indicates the data bytes that must be transferred.
 This signal is only present on the Redistributor.

-al The variable is configuration-dependent.
+&lt;sup>ag The variable is configuration-dependent.